On the heapability of finite partial orders: Maximal heapable subsets of interval orders

 \section{Maximal heapable subsets of interval orders}

-Finally, note that we are unable to solve the open problem in \cite{byers2011heapable} on the complexity of computing a maximum treelike $2$-independent set in permutation posets.
-Instead, we settle this problem on a different class of partial orders, that of interval orders:
+Finally, note that we are unable to solve the open problem from \cite{byers2011heapable} on the complexity of computing a maximum heapable subsequence, i.e. a maximum treelike $2$-independent set in permutation posets (see the definition and discussion in Section \ref{interpret}).
+Instead, we settle this problem for a different subclass of partial orders, the class of interval orders: